 Tips for Visiting Morro Bay

-- In summer, make your hotel reservations early.
+- In summer, make hotel reservations early.
 The best-value hotels are the first to fill up.

 - Use the trolley to get around when you can.
 It runs along the waterfront, out to the rock and even up to the state park.

 - It seems like there are always a lot of birds in Morro Bay's skies.
 They're a great sight but can make your clothing or hair less than sightly if they bestow a "white badge of courage" on you.
-Wear a hat and resist the urge to look straight up.
+Wear a hat and resist the urge to look straight up if you hear them overhead.

 - You'll find several public restrooms along Ocean Avenue near the waterfront and also near Coleman Park.